mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

   J \ddot{\varphi} = \sum_i \tau_i

-On other words, the sum of the torques on a body should be equal to the amount of angular momentum being accumulated by the body.
+In other words, the sum of the torques on a body should be equal to the amount of angular momentum being accumulated by the body.
 Recall that our gear model doesn't include the inertia of the gear elements.
 As such, it has no capacity to store energy or angular momentum.
 If